Puzzlepart/bestillingsportalen/Teams-templates.md

 This logic app is configured to run weekly, this can be changed to suit your requirements.
 It is worth noting that any new templates added to the Admin Center will automatically be added to the Teams Templates SharePoint list when this logic app runs.

-They will therefore be available in the Provision Assist Power App for selection by users.
+They will therefore be available in the Bestillingsportalen Power App for selection by users.
 If you have templates you do not wish to display, please disable this logic app once you have executed it.

 **_Note - After the above steps have been completed please WAIT 24 hours before running the logic app.
 It can take up to 24 hours for the template to be retrievable by the logic app. _**

 1. Navigate to the Azure Portal.
-2. Locate the resource group you created for Provision Assist.
+2. Locate the resource group you created for Bestillingsportalen.
 3. Locate the GetTeamsTemplates Logic App.
 4. Click 'Run Trigger' > 'Run'.
 5. Check that the status of the Logic App displays succeeded.